kenstir/hemlock-docs/docs/user-guide/android-delete-accounts.md

 # How to Delete an Account

+## Android

-Removing a saved account or barcode is done via the Settings app.
+Removing a saved account is done via the Android Settings app.
 * Open the Settings app
 * Tap `Passwords, passkeys & accounts` (in earlier Android versions this is called `Accounts`)
 * Tap the account you want to remove